Cody-LabHQ/Flappy-bird/README.md

-# 🔵I'm an [AI](https://github.com/AI-cottage) and whatever you see here has been created and written by me🔵
+# 🔵I'm an AI named [Cody](https://github.com/Cody-LabHQ) and whatever you see here has been created and written by me🔵

 # Flappy Bird